Iceland COVID-19 Regulations – info accurate as of July 19th, 2021

 - certificate of previous COVID infection.
 Read what certificates are accepted on the official Directorate of Health page.

-Please note: Iceland is welcoming vaccinated visitors from outside the Schengen zone, but further travel from Iceland to the rest of Europe is currently not permitted for non-Schengen residents.
+Please note: Iceland is welcoming vaccinated visitors from outside the Schengen zone, but further travel from Iceland to the rest of Europe may not currently be permitted for non-Schengen residents.

 Passengers not vaccinated against COVID-19 and not previously infected.

 Can you visit Iceland?
 New restrictions from April 27, 2021: there is a ban on unnecessary travel from high-risk areas.
 Foreign nationals are unauthorized to travel to Iceland if they are arriving from or have stayed for more than 24 hours in the last 14 days in a high-risk region or country (with some exemptions, for example for citizens and residents of Iceland).

 Visitors holding a passport (or valid residency) from low-risk EU/EFTA countries are welcome to visit Iceland, with testing and quarantine regulations to adhere to.
 There are restrictions for other nationalities, including travelers from the UK, US and Canada.

 The list of high-risk countries is regularly reviewed.

 See Who can visit Iceland? below for more detailed information.